wjl123wjl/wjl123wjl.github.io/_pages/about.md

 My primary research interests lie at the intersection of cybersecurity, artificial intelligence (AI), binary similarity detection, and malware detection.
 Specifically, I focus on the following areas:

 1. AI security in the computer vision domain, such as adversarial, backdoor, and bit-flip attacks.
-2. AI security in learning-based binary similarity detection models.
+2. AI security in other domains (such as learning-based malware detectors, and binary similarity detection models).
-3. AI security in learning-based malware detectors.
-4. AI Interpretability.
+3. AI Interpretability.

 My long-term research goal is to discover and understand critical security and privacy issues in cybersystems or AI systems through data-oriented analysis, and to design and develop innovative solutions to address these issues with robust, private guarantees for different real-world applications.